 Due to its proximity to France, Portbou was an important place for Catalan republicans during the Spanish Civil War, which took place from 1936 to 1939.
-It was one of the few places where they could get supplies from abroad easily.
-In this city Walther Benjamin, a German Jewish philosopher and one of the most famous in the world, committed suicide in 1940 so that he could not be captured by the Gestapo.
+Further, it was one of the few places where they could get supplies from abroad easily.
+In this city, Walter Benjamin, who a German Jewish philosopher and one of the most famous in the world; committed suicide in 1940 so that he could not be captured by the Gestapo.
 You can still find the monument commemorating this important historical character.

 How to get there

-By car: Get on the B-10 from Via Laietana, Plaça de Pau Vila, Carrer del Dr. Aiguader and take the exit 22.
+- Car: Get on the B-10 from Via Laietana, Plaça de Pau Vila, Carrer del Dr. Aiguader and take the exit 22.
 Drive along AP-7.
 Take exit 4 from AP-7.
-Follow N-II and N-260 to Carrer de l’Alcalde Benjamí Cervera in Portbou.
+Follow N-II and N-260 to Carrer de l’Alcalde Benjamí Cervera.
 It takes around 2h15 to reach Portbou from Barcelona.

-By bus: To reach Portbou from Barcelona you have to first take a bus to Figueres, the line 602 (Warning: only one bus per day), then another bus to Portbou (one bus per hour).
+- Bus: To reach this town from Barcelona you have to first take a bus to Figueres, the line 602 (Warning: only one bus per day), then another bus to Portbou (one bus per hour).
 It takes around 2h20 by bus and costs around 20 to 38€ for one way.

 Planning on spending your vacations in Girona?
 Book one of our fantastic accommodations in Costa Brava!